News

 In the Asia Pacific region, youth have become a significant force for change.
 Civil society organisations are striving to go beyond tokenism and through the Youth-led Policy Advocacy and Accountability Learning Collaborative, they have created a toolkit to effectively involve youth.

 The Global Campaign for Education’s movement fingerprint on the Fortaleza Declaration from 2024 is celebrated as a win for civil society and a positive outcome of the support from Education Out Loud to GCE.
-But why does the Declaration matter, and how did it come together at critical political moment?
+But why does the Declaration matter?

 On battered roads and against deep-rooted traditions, local advocates fight to bring girls safely back to school.
 Travel with us to Narok in Kenya, where Elimu Yetu members are combatting forced marriages and discrimination against girls.